Super Robin Hood: Development and release

 The pair's neighbourhood friend, Jon Paul Eldridge, provided audio for the game.
 Eldridge had learned to code with Andrew and Paul growing up; he eventually branched off to write music and sound effects for video games.
 After the Oliver twins heard his work, the three began to collaborate on projects.
 Andrew and Philip included voice synthesis in the game to make it stand out, which was advertised on the cover art.
-Their mother, Jenny Oliver, recorded the lines for Maid Marian at their home.
+Their mother recorded the lines for Maid Marian at their home.
 She recited the phrases into a microphone connected to the pair's computer.

+Upon completion, David Darling (shown in 2012) and his brother Richard offered the Oliver twins a publishing contract with royalties per unit sold of Super Robin Hood.

 When the two brought the finished game to Codemasters, the Darling brothers reacted positively; however, they offered a contract different from the verbal agreement a month ago: a first production run of 20,000 units with a payment of 13.5p per copy sold.
-While initially disappointed, the Oliver twins still consider it a good deal and signed the publishing contact.
+While initially disappointed, the Oliver twins still consider it a good deal and signed the publishing contract.
 Codemasters then published the game within a fortnight in November 1986.
 The Darling brothers added "Super" to the title to "spice it up a bit;" the Oliver twins believed it made the title feel more special.
 Nigel Fletcher designed the cassette J-card as well as the cover artwork.
 As part of its "budget-game" marketing strategy, the company included four game screenshots on the back cover to provide customers an accurate preview.

 Codemasters then ported the game to the Spectrum and Commodore 64 platforms.
 The Oliver twins received an additional 5p per copy sold of the ports.
 The pair began developing their next game, Ghost Hunters, while other programmers were hired to convert Super Robin Hood.
 Mark Baldock converted the game to Spectrum computers.
 David Whittaker handled the audio.
 Codemasters later re-released Super Robin Hood on a compilation CD for Spectrum and Commodore computers in 1990.
 In 1993, it was included in another Codemasters anthology, Smash 16 Arcade Hits.
+Decades later, the game was made available on the Antstream Arcade gaming platform.
+The ZX Spectrum port was released first in March 2021; the Commodore 64 version followed later.